Correctly Handling Horses

 Whenever you are around or handling horses safety is of the utmost importance.
 By following the rules above you should be able to enjoy your time at the barn and around horses and ponies.

-The content of this blog is copyrighted © and my not be reproduced in print or electronically without the written permission of White Rose Equestrian Center.
+The content of this blog is copyrighted ©.
+It may not be reproduced in print or electronically without the written permission of White Rose Equestrian Center.
 It may be shared socially if linked back to this website.
 For more information contact us.